-Enterprise services revenue broadly consist revenue from Network services and IT services.
+Enterprise services revenue broadly consist revenue from Network services, IT services and Internet access services to retail customers.

-(a) Revenue fromNetwork services: These primarily include connectivity services including installation of a connectivity link, and to a lesser extent, sale of hardware and software (purchased from third party vendors).
+(a) Revenue from Network services: These primarily include connectivity services including installation of a connectivity link, and to a lesser extent, sale of hardware and software (purchased from third party vendors).
 In certain cases, these elements are sold as a package consisting all or some of the elements.
 In these cases the Group applies the recognition criteria to the separately identifiable components of a single transaction in order to reflect the substance of the transaction with different revenue allocations for each component.
 These multiple element arrangements are recognized as separable elements because each element constitutes a separate earnings process, each element has a fair value that is reliable, verifiable and objectively determinable, and the undelivered element is not essential to functionality of the delivered elements.
-In this arrangement involving delivery of multiple elements, the units of accounting are determined based on whether the delivered items have a value to the customer on a standalone basis, whether there is objective and reliable evidence of fair value of the undelivered elements and if the arrangement includes a general right of return relative to the delivered item, whether delivery or performance of the undelivered item(s) is considered probable and substantially in the control of the Group.
+In this arrangement involving delivery of multiple elements, the units of accounting are determined based on whether the delivered items have a value to the customer on a stand-alone basis, whether there is objective and reliable evidence of fair value of the undelivered element(s) is considered probable and substantially in the control of the Group.
 The arrangement consideration is allocated to the units of accounting based on their relative fair values.
 Revenue on delivered items is recognized when the revenue recognition criteria applicable to that unit of accounting are met.